Did you know that for every RM4 that you spend on Google Ads Malaysia, you could earn up to RM32 in return?

 When you use dedicated landing pages for your Google Ad campaigns, you’ll get great benefits like:

 - Landing pages support your ad campaign goals: Rather than covering every single product and service, focusing on one element will help you narrow down your target audience and cater to the solution they are looking for.
-It will be easier to encourage the people to take a specific action on the landing page like filling up a form or sign up for a mailing list because the page offers what they are looking for and they will do whatever it takes to get the solution.
+It will be easier to encourage the people to take a specific action on the landing page like filling up a form or signing up for a mailing list because the page offers what they are looking for and they will do whatever it takes to get the solution.

-- Landing pages increase conversions: Your website might have the information that influences and persuades your visitors to take an action.
+- Landing pages increase conversions: Your website might have the information that influences and persuades your visitors to take action.
 A landing page will do the same but with better effectiveness.
 And it’s easier to encourage visitors to take action on landing pages when we use the conversion element which is known as call to action (CTA).
 Sending your paid search traffic to dedicated landing pages will increase the number of actions taken.
 The increase in conversion will help you get more customers which results in more money for your business.

 - Landing pages improve business credibility: Landing pages are focused on specific objectives rather than needing to put in everything like how it shows up on a website.
 You just need to focus on persuading your visitors to take clear action and that action should solve their problem.
 And that’s why you need to add social proof (testimonials of existing customers) to your landing pages.
-When you show the success of other people that used your products or services.
+When you show the success of other people who used your products or services.
 This will influence the visitors to take the right action.

 You can learn more about developing dedicated landing pages for your Google Ads campaigns from the following resources: